angelopoerio/Euler/README.md

-This repository contains my solutions for http://projecteuler.net/ challenges
+This repository contains my solutions for http://projecteuler.net/ challenges.